-Four duplicate analyses will be conducted for the 25 fish tissue samples in this study.
-Two of the duplicates will be analyzed as separate aliquots from the same composite samples and will be given separate sample numbers.
+Five duplicate analyses will be conducted for the 30 fish tissue samples in this study.
+Three of the duplicates will be analyzed as separate aliquots from the same composite samples and will be given separate sample numbers.
+These types of duplicates are sometimes referred to as split samples and will serve as the field replicates.
 In addition, the lab will perform two laboratory duplicates at no extra charge.
 The maximum acceptable relative percent difference is 20% for lipids and % moisture and 50% for PCB congeners (see Table 5).